Explaining Personal Injury Protection

-If you're unsure about your state's car insurance requirements or you recently moved to a new state, talk to a licensed insurance agent or broker or to your car insurance company.
-They are your go-to resources for all things insurance-related and will do their best to help you stay legal on the road!
+If you don't see your state listed here or you're unsure about your state's car insurance laws, talk to a licensed insurance agent or your current auto insurance provider.
+They're your go-to resource for all things insurance-related and can help you stay legal on the road.

 How much does PIP cost?

 PIP costs vary by state and driver.
-The cost of this coverage can increase if the insurance company requires you to cover all vehicles on your car insurance policy, not only ones specifically identified.
-Costs may also vary based on your driving history, policy coverage limit, and deductible.
+The cost of PIP can increase if your insurance company requires you to cover all vehicles on your car insurance policy instead of the vehicles specifically identified.
+Prices may also vary based on your driving history, policy coverage limit, and deductible.

-We do our best to keep your car insurance affordable at Direct Auto Insurance, whether you need to include PIP coverage on your policy or not.
-You always have options to explore thanks to our multiple discounts,* customized payment plans**, flexible payment methods, and low down payments!
+At Direct Auto, we do our best to keep your car insurance policy affordable, whether you need PIP coverage or not.
+You always have options to explore thanks to our multiple discounts, flexible payment methods, and low down payments!*